rune/rune/docs/blog/2024-07-16-why-indie-game-dev-marketing-is-hard.md

   <meta property="og:title" content="Why Indie Game Dev Marketing is Hard"/>
 </head>

-Dusk is our platform to get your games seen by 1000s of players every day.
+Rune is our platform to get your games seen by 1000s of players every day.
 This is one of things that particularly attracted me to the platform.
 The most common meme I see on my X/Twitter feed is this:

 ![](/img/blog/callouts/indie-game-marketing.png)